Trap of Feature Diversity in the Learning of MLPs: Explaining the dynamics of the decrease of feature diversity

-\textbf{The proof of the self-enhanced common direction.} Inspired by the above relationship between features and weight changes, we aim to prove that features and weights become more and more similar to each other in the first phase.
-Such proof can explain the self-enhancement of the common direction in the first phase.
+Therefore, in this subsection, we aim to explain that the feature { $F_{t}^{(l-1)}$} and the vector { $V_{t}^{(l)}$} become more and more similar to each other in the first phase.
+This explains the self-enhancement of the significance of the common direction.